meceware/meceware.com/docs/block-permissions-for-gutenberg.md

 * The content will be removed from HTML output if the rule applies.
 * Add multiple blocks inside Block Permissions.
-* No Javascript, no CSS at the output.
+* No JavaScript, no CSS at the output.

 * **Members**